Conker's Bad Fur Day: Plot

 Despite being cast into outer space after the fight, Heinrich manages to crawl back aboard the spaceship.
-Conker loses hope but, as he is about to be mauled by Heinrich, the game suddenly freezes, and Conker expresses disbelief that Rare did not test the game properly.
+Conker loses hope but, as he is about to be mauled by Heinrich, the game suddenly freezes.
+Conker expresses disbelief that Rare did not test the game properly before releasing it.
 Upon managing to communicate with the programmers through the command-line interface, Conker promises the programmers not to tell anyone about the terrible lockup left in the game, provided they assist him in dealing with Heinrich.
-Among many weapons at disposal courtesy of the programmers, Conker picks up a katana and requests to be taken to the Panther King's throne room, where he decapitates Heinrich.
+Among many weapons at disposal courtesy of the programmers, Conker chooses a katana and requests to be taken to the Panther King's throne room, where he decapitates Heinrich.
 With the Panther King's servants now released from his oppressive control, Conker is then crowned the new king of the land.
 Conker, who does not want to go through with this, realises that he should have asked the programmers to bring Berri back while he was negotiating with them.
 He calls out to them, only to realise that the programmers have already left.
-Conker gives a closing monologue, in which he discusses appreciating what one already has instead of always wanting more, stating that "the grass is always greener, and you don't know what it is you have until it's gone".
+Now sat on his throne, an embittered Conker gives a closing monologue, in which he discusses appreciating what one already has instead of always wanting more, stating that "the grass is always greener, and you don't know what it is you have until it's gone".

 After the credits roll, Conker is seen back at the same pub he was drinking in at the start of the game, now barren of all his friends due to their deaths in the war against the Tediz.
 As it begins to storm outside, he drunkenly exits the bar, leaving in the opposite direction he took previously, presumably back home.